 Lucky Savers

-Since 2015, Lucky Savers has motivated New Yorkers to save by rewarding smart savings habits.
-This program was exclusive to credit unions and was formatted as a 12-month share certificate with unlimited deposit capabilities.
-Opening this account only required a $25 initial deposit.
-Then, for every $25 in month-over-month balance increase, account holders earned one entry into monthly and quarterly prize drawings.
+Lucky Savers is designed to motivate New Yorkers to save by rewarding smart savings habits.
+This program is exclusive to credit unions and is formatted as a 12-month share certificate with unlimited deposit capabilities.
+Opening this account requires a $25 initial deposit.
+Then, for every $25 in month-over-month balance increase, account holders earn one entry into monthly and quarterly prize drawings.

 WINcentive

 WINcentive® Savings is another credit union-exclusive program.
 This program in Minnesota offers prize drawing entries for every $25 an account holder saves for up to four entries each month.
 Prize drawings occur monthly, quarterly, and annually.
-In 2012 alone, $100,000 in cash prizes were awarded to account holders.
+In 2023, $100,000 in cash prizes were awarded to account holders.

 Are Prize-Linked Savings Accounts (PLSAs) Legal?